RakhmonovDilmurod/Search-Engine/README.md

 2. Create a build directory
 3. Run CMake to generate the build files:
    Cmake..
+4. Unzip nlohmann_json file
-4. Build the project using your preferred build tool.
+5. Build the project using your preferred build tool.
-5. After the build is complete, you can run the search engine.
+6. After the build is complete, you can run the search engine.

 ## Using the Search Engine
 To use the search engine, you need to have a dataset of documents.
 The search engine supports the following file format: json.